QUICK ANSWER

 Three candidate profiles where the license is worth it

 Profile 1: The career-changer with savings and a network.
-Mid-career professional in a related field (finance, construction, sales, property management), 9+ months of runway, strong Florida network from their prior work, comfort with self-directed work.
-Almost always finds the license worth it.
-Tier 3 or Tier 4 income by year 2 is realistic.
+Mid-career professional in a related field (finance, construction, sales, property management), 9+ months of runway, strong Florida network from prior work, comfort with self-directed work.
+This candidate has the clearest path to making the license pay back.

 Profile 3: The long-term career builder who can afford the ramp.
-Younger candidate (20s or 30s), low living expenses, tolerance for a 1 to 2 year low-income ramp, patience to build a network over time.
-First year earns under $20,000; year three earns $60,000+; year five clears six figures.
-Worth it if you can make it through years 1 to 2.
+Younger candidate or career switcher with low living expenses, tolerance for a 1 to 2 year low-income ramp, and patience to build a network over time.
+Worth it if you can survive the early years without treating slow closings as personal failure.

 Three candidate profiles where the license isn't worth it

 Profile 1: The high-salary candidate expecting a raise.
-Currently earning $80,000 in a stable salaried role, no network in home-buying life stages, no savings beyond typical paycheck cushion.
-License economics: year 1 loses $5,000 to $10,000 net after expenses minus lost salary; year 2 to 3 may or may not match current income; year 4+ could exceed if business ramps.
-Expected value is negative for most candidates in this profile.
+Currently earning a stable salary, no network in home-buying life stages, no savings beyond a normal paycheck cushion.
+License economics can look worse before they look better because year-one expenses arrive before reliable closings.
+Expected value is negative for many candidates in this profile unless they start part-time.

 Profile 2: The immediately-cash-strapped candidate.
 Needs income within weeks, no savings, no meaningful network, no spouse income to buffer.
 Commission lag alone means 3 to 4 months before any substantial income.
 This is the path where candidates burn through savings and quit with debt.
 The license is actively bad for this candidate unless pursued part-time alongside existing income.